Eddie Izzard reads an abridged version of her new memoir, Believe Me

-When Eddie Izzard was six, he and his brother Mark lost their mother.
-That day, he lost his childhood too.
-Despite or perhaps because of this, he has always felt he needed to take on things that some people would consider impossible.
+When Eddie Izzard was six, she and her brother Mark lost their mother.
+That day, she lost her childhood too.
+Despite or perhaps because of this, she has always felt she needed to take on things that some people would consider impossible.

-Above all, this is a tale about someone who has always done everything his own way - which often didn't work at first - and, sometimes almost by accident but always with grit and determination, achieving what he set out to do.
+Above all, this is a tale about someone who has always done everything her own way - which often didn't work at first - and, sometimes almost by accident but always with grit and determination, achieving what she set out to do.

-Brimming with the surreal humour and disarming candour of his shows, with occasional digressions, Believe Me tells the story of a little boy who lost his mother yet who has risen to become a star of comedy and drama, a leading advocate of total clothing rights, a British European and an extreme runner of marathons who bestrides the world stage as a world stage bestrider.
+Brimming with the surreal humour and disarming candour of her shows, with occasional digressions, Believe Me tells the story of a little girl who lost her mother yet who has risen to become a star of comedy and drama, a leading advocate of total clothing rights, a British European and an extreme runner of marathons who bestrides the world stage as a world stage bestrider.